 Types and Applications of Autonomous Mobile Robots (AMRs)

 The past few decades have brought monumental changes to the world of order fulfillment and material handling.
-From rising labor costs to a shrinking pool of qualified workers to increased competition from ecommerce giants—today’s order fulfillment operations have a lot of challenges to contend with.
+From rising labor costs to a shrinking pool of qualified workers to increased pressure of next, same day, and two hour delivery—today’s order fulfillment operations have a lot of new challenges to conquer.

-Embracing promising new technologies has always been an important piece of the puzzle for warehouses and distribution centers, who must regularly modernize and adapt if they are to remain competitive and profitable in this new reality.
+Embracing new technologies, processes, and procedures has always been an important piece of the puzzle for distribution operations, who must regularly modernize and adapt to remain competitive and profitable in this new reality.
 But with available technologies expanding as rapidly as they currently are, it can be difficult to know exactly which automation solutions make the most sense for your needs.

 The field of warehouse robotics, especially, has a lot to offer when it comes to automation technology that can be used to increase productivity and efficiency.
 Though certain types of warehouse robots—such as AGVs, AS/RS, and others—have already been around for years, many warehouse managers are finding themselves wondering about a new entrant to the marketplace: Autonomous Mobile Robots, also known as AMRs.